Purpose Of This Guideline

 Because travel expenses can vary greatly from region to region, the following government website can help establish reasonable costs for travel, hotels and per diem rates for almost all areas of the country

-Recommended Local Hotels for Travel to MICA
+Recommended Local Accommodations for Travel to MICA

 Recommended Rental Car Websites